deephaven/web-client-ui/packages/code-studio/README.md

 # Introduction

 Code Studio is a web application that connects to a running [deephaven-core](https://github.com/deephaven/deephaven-core/) instance.
+You can quickly bring up a [Deephaven backend from pre-built images](https://deephaven.io/core/docs/tutorials/quickstart/#tldr).
 A few notes to get developers quickly up and running.

 ## Running